-Nominees for Election as Class 2 Directors - Terms to Expire in 2025
+Continuing Class 2 Directors - Terms to Expire in 2025

-Thomas E. Freeman is regional manager with Blue Ridge Communications in Mansfield, Pennsylvania.
-Mr. Freeman has worked in business for 42 years.
+Thomas E. Freeman is a retired regional manager with Blue Ridge Communications in Mansfield, Pennsylvania.
+Mr. Freeman worked in business for 43 years.
 His business expertise and involvement in numerous civic and philanthropic organizations provide valuable insight to the Board and position him well to serve as a director for the Company.
-Age 62.
+Age 63.
 Director of the Company and the Bank since 2010.

 Christopher W. Kunes is president/owner of Christopher Kunes General Contracting, a construction business located in State College, Pennsylvania.
-Mr. Kunes has successfully managed this construction business for 34 years.
+Mr. Kunes has successfully managed this construction business for 36 years.
 Mr. Kunes also has business interest in agriculture, masonry, restaurant, real estate development and management, along with other markets.
 His broad experience makes him an asset as a director for the Company.
-Age 57.
+Age 59.
 Director of the Company and Bank since December 2018.

 David Z. Richards, Jr. has served as an Executive Vice President of the Bank since 2017.
+In 2023 he was named Senior Executive Vice President of the Bank.
 Prior to 2017, Mr. Richards was an Executive Vice President for S&T Bancorp, Inc. from 2014-2017, and was Chief Executive Officer/Executive Vice President of Nittany Bank/National Penn Bank from 1997 to 2014.
 Mr. Richards has extensive knowledge and experience in the banking industry, providing valuable insight in the daily and strategic operation of the Bank, positioning him well to be an employee director.
-Age 61.
+Age 63.
 Director of the Company and the Bank since December 2017.

 Alletta M. Schadler is co-owner and manager of the Farmer's Pride Airport, a privately owned, public-use airport in Fredericksburg, Pennsylvania, and a retired home economist, family living agent and director from Penn State Extension in Lebanon County, Pennsylvania.
 Ms. Schadler worked for Penn State Extension for 30 years and has been co-owner of the airport since 1990.
 She is a former director of The First National Bank of Fredericksburg.
 Her business expertise and involvement in civic and philanthropic organizations provide valuable insight to the Board and position her well to serve as a director for the Company.
-Age 86.
+Age 88.
 Director of the Company and the Bank since 2015.

-Continuing Class 3 Directors - Terms Expire in 2023
+Continuing Class 3 Directors - Terms to Expire in 2026

-Randall E. Black has served as the Chief Executive Officer and President of the Company and the Bank since 2004, and prior to 2004 was the Chief Financial Officer for the Bank.
-Was named Vice Chairman of the Board of Directors December 2021.
-Mr. Black's 29 years of extensive experience in the banking industry and involvement in business and civic organizations in the communities in which the Bank serves afford the Board valuable insight regarding the business and operation of the Bank.
+Randall E. Black has served as the Chief Executive Officer and President of the Company and the Bank since 2004, and prior to 2004 was the Chief Financial Officer of the Bank.
+Mr. Black was named Vice Chairman of the Board of Directors in December 2021.
+Mr. Black's 31 years of extensive experience in the banking industry and involvement in business and civic organizations in the communities in which the Bank serves afford the Board valuable insight regarding the business and operation of the Bank.
 Mr. Black's knowledge of the Company's and Bank's business and history, combined with his success and strategic vision, position him well to continue to serve as our Chief Executive Officer and President.
 Mr. Black is President of 1st Realty of PA, LLC, a subsidiary of the Bank.
-Age 55.
+Additionally, Mr. Black is a Class A Federal Reserve Bank Director, Deputy Chair of the Federal Reserve Bank Audit Committee, a Pennsylvania State University Board of Trustees member, Chair of the Pennsylvania State University Audit and Risk Committee, the First Vice Chair of the Pennsylvania Bankers Association Board of Directors, is a Bloomsburg University Zeigler College of Business Executive Advisory Board member, and is a Pennsylvania College of Technology Board member.
+Age 57.
 Director of the Company and the Bank since 2004.